ViktorKaderabek/Cake-Shop/README.md

 #What it does

 - Reading from db and showing the data from it
-- Updating data from db
+- Updating data in db
 - Showing data from db
 - Posibility to delete form db